 Her recipes always have just a handful of real food ingredients and that’s what you taste when you eat her main dishes, sides, salads, beverages, and treats.
 Real food.
 There’s nothing weird in taste or texture.

 I love that fact and I especially love that her recipes show others that living gluten free (and “more free”) doesn’t have to be difficult in any way.
 While Elana does use a few ingredients that are not ones you can pick up at your average grocery store, they are worth the purchase and will become ones you rely on in the future.

-I’ve made only the Paleo Bread and Flourless-Nut Free Brownies thus far from Elana’s latest cookbook, but my “to make” list is almost as long as the table of contents in Paleo Cooking!
+I’ve made only the Paleo Bread and Flourless Gluten-Free Brownies thus far from Elana’s latest cookbook, but my “to make” list is almost as long as the table of contents in Paleo Cooking!

 UPDATE: This giveaway is now closed.
-The winners and their comments are shown below:
+The winners have claimed their prizes!

-Congratulations, Carolyn and Heather!
-Thanks to all of you who entered this giveaway.
-Stay tuned for more book and cookbook giveaways, including more paleo cookbooks!
-And, of course, if you didn’t win, you can simply order a copy of Paleo Cooking from Elana’s Pantry via Amazon here if you like.
-The current price is great!
+Of course, if you didn’t win, you can simply order a copy of Paleo Cooking from Elana’s Pantry via Amazon now if you like.
+I recommend it!